 Disharmonious educative dynamics indicate a gap in communication between educator and child.
-To bridge this gap, specialized help is usually required of the orthopedagogician within a pedotherapeutic situation.
+To bridge this gap, specialized help is usually required of the orthopedagogie within a pedotherapeutic situation.

 With the intervention of the pedotherapist, the bipolar situation of parent and child changes to a triangular one.
 However, the pedotherapist never replaces the parent.
-He/she does not casually engage the child in educating; on the contrary, he/she builds a bridge between parent and child so they again are accessible to each other.
+He/she does not casually engage the child in educating; on the contrary, he/she builds a bridge between parent and child, so they are again accessible to each other.
 He/she reestablishes educative communication in such a way that the parent, once again, can see a chance to venture into the future with his/her child.
-He/she creates again for both the parent and the child a future perspective by neutralizing the distressful situation.
+He/she again creates a future perspective for both the parent and the child by neutralizing the distressful situation.